mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Hold still," a voice called from behind the hand.
 He could almost place the maman it came from.
 Thi grasped his arm firmly and pricked him with a needle.
 It jerked away as a reflex, and the maman let it go.

 "Trust me," thi said, and he steadied his hand for hae.
 Thi had the hand of a doctor, adept and confident, and the injection flowed smoothly into his veins.
-Gradually, his headache subsided and his eyesight returned, and he saw the maman clearly.
+With each wash of his blood through his body, the headache subsided and his eyesight returned, and he saw the maman clearly.
 Thi had the same kelp clothing as the others and a mask around hae mouth made of thin woven vines.

 Thi stood up and looked at the crowd so as not to rouse suspicion.